sarveshshaha/Sarvesh-FM-API-Consumer/README.md

 8. Skip if already completed - cmd - Open terminal in this folder and type and click enter - npm install
 9. cmd - Open terminal in this folder and type and click enter - npm start

+Please note that this repository was uploaded as a whole due to user issues faced in local git.

 Thank you.